-The Public Works Department's structure is comprised of six functional divisions: Aviation, Facilities, Engineering, Parking, Streets and Drainage Maintenance and Transit.
+The Public Works Department's structure is comprised of six functional divisions: Aviation, Facilities, Engineering, Parking, Streets and Drainage Maintenance, and Transit.
 The department is located at Market Station, with several divisions in the outlying areas, such as Siringo Road, Siler Road, Rufina Road, as well as, the Airport.
 The department administrative office provides management and oversight for all divisions within the department to ensure compliance with various policies and procedures.
-Providing this level of oversight ensures the safe, reliable, accessible, and cost effective assurance of department functions and provides that standard of service to all citizens and visitors of the city.
-Write a succinct summary of the divisions purpose.
+Providing this level of oversight ensures the safe, reliable, accessible, and cost-effective assurance of department functions and provides that standard of service to all citizens and visitors of the City.